artifact-df/artifact-df/README.md

  - More secrets than just necromancy
  - Many other things as well

 And we want all of this without bringing on the chaotic imbalances that can arise between many mods in a collection.
+Everything that gets added gets changed, sometimes significantly, to better fit Artifact's purposes.

+## Will this work with my mod?
 This mod replaces the content in almost all of the vanilla modules, changing important names and in some cases relationships between materials.
 As a result, Artifact DF is not compatible with most mods on the bay12 forums or Steam workshop.

+Plenty of mods may *work* if loaded after Artifact DF, but don't expect stability unless you're using the recommended load order.